 I’m particularly interested in developing new, more dynamic ways to help people learn from research and practice, translate and contextualise important findings, and apply evidence to the complex problems facing public services.

 Evidence, in various forms, has been an important part of my work for over 17 years.
-Prior to my current role of Customer Experience Manager, I managed our Fire Investigation and Research Team.
+Prior to my most recent role as Customer Experience Manager, Kent Fire Service, I managed our Fire Investigation and Research Team.
 Whether presenting findings to a court, undertaking fire-related research or understanding what our customers need and value, evidence is at the heart of it.

 Over this time, I have been increasingly interested in the evidence process and in particular its presentation and application.
 I have seen its ability to make a difference, most notably through a piece of research I instigated over six years ago to look at human behaviour in dwelling fires (www.myfireexperience.com).